Corporate Governance

 Support structure for outside directors and Audit & Supervisory Board members

 Internal directors and standing Audit & Supervisory Board members provide explanations about required knowledge pertaining to areas such as the Company’s businesses, financial affairs and organizations when outside directors and outside Audit & Supervisory Board members assume office.
 The Company also sends materials of the Board of Directors beforehand to outside directors and outside Audit & Supervisory Board members and provides them with prior explanations on the important matters of agenda items submitted to the Board of Directors.
-Furthermore, outside directors and Audit & Supervisory Board members are provided with reports on the progress of global hoshin (policy), and tour plants and offices.
+Furthermore, outside directors and Audit & Supervisory Board members are provided with reports on the progress of global hoshin (policy), and plans are made for them to tour plants and offices.
 The Company has assigned Audit & Supervisory staff to the Audit & Supervisory Board Office as part of a structure for supporting the day-to-day auditing activities of standing Audit & Supervisory Board members.
 They also support the auditing activities of outside Audit & Supervisory Board members through the operation of the Audit & Supervisory Board.

 Evaluation results of the effectiveness of the Board of Directors